cabforum/forum/SMCWG-charter.md

 Deliverables of the SMCWG SHALL be constrained to certificates that contain the emailProtection (OID: 1.3.6.1.5.5.7.3.4) EKU or that are technically capable of such issuance.

-The SMCWG may engage in discussions seeking to improve the adoption and usability of S/MIME certificates.
+The SMCWG MAY engage in discussions seeking to improve the adoption and usability of S/MIME certificates.

 ### 2. Charter Expiration